L E H A V R E

 Pairing these films allows us to examine and contrast the styles of two esteemed directors and their portrayals of the people and culture of France, as well as global issues of the day.

 In Le Havre, director Aki Kaurismaki provides a warmly romantic treatment of working class people, their environment and their esprit de corps.
-In France, director Bruno Dumont gives us a stark, more critical view of the lives of the celebrity elite in media and government.
+In France, director Bruno Dumont gives us a stark, more critical view of journalism and the lives of the celebrity elite in media and government.

 Both films feature comedic elements and dramatic tension.
 The directors have stationed their protagonists at opposite ends of the socioeconomic spectrum.
 And, both films depict central characters dealing with personal crises and humanistic choices — with divergent outcomes.